constantino-garcia/cmmrt/README.md

 ## Notebooks
 Notebooks illustrating several aspects of the tool are available under the `notebooks` folder:
 * `train_with_rdkit.ipynb`: train a DNN with the methods of the paper on SMRT using RDKit fingerprints.
 * `projections_to_different_cm.ipynb`: map experimental retention times to the retention times predicted with a DNN (or viceversa).
-This is done by training a meta-learned GP prior on a small subset of known molecules. **Currently on branch proj_experiments.**
+This is done by training a meta-learned GP prior on a small subset of known molecules.

 ## Fingerprints generation
 To train your own model or to predict the RT of your own set of compounds it is necessary to generate the fingerprints using alvaDesc software (under license, check [alvadesc software](https://www.alvascience.com/alvadesc/)).